shakfu/data-max/README.md

 # data-max - data-related Max external(s)

-This is an exploratory Max project for prototyping data-related Max externals.
+This is an early-stage exploratory Max project for prototyping data-related Max externals.

 The current task is to research relevant external libraries, which should be largely self-contained with minimal external dependencies and test how to build them and whether they are suitable to be incorporated into a useful Max external.